jseltzer7/encova-button/readme.md

 # Running Storybook
 Run `npm run storybook`

+# unpkg
+`<script src="https://unpkg.com/encova-button-stencil-component@0.0.9/dist/encova-button-stencil-component/encova-button-stencil-component.js"></script>` - This script tag can be place in any HTML file to load the component library for use without node/NPM.
+Version number can be changed to the most recent version, but rest of link stays the same.

 # Using Stories
 Keep all stories in the ./stories folder.
 Main.js knows to look there for all Storybook files